drteeth/elixir-es-cqrs/slides.md

 ???

+* This database is logically or physically separate from the command store.
+* Single threaded - you are free to do normal read/write SQL stuff here.
 * This is the big win here - You can really run with this idea - more later

 ---